floidgilbert/jdx/readme-release.txt

 - Close all sessions using the package.

-- Uninstall jdx: `remove.packages("jdx")`.
+- Uninstall jdx: `detach("package:jdx", unload=TRUE); remove.packages("jdx")`
   Sometimes the JAR files fail to update during build in RStudio.

 - In Java project...